How is a non religious wedding ceremony different from a nondenominational wedding ceremony? It’s a question that I’m asked every now and then.

 Nondenominational ceremonies mention God and are faith-based, but with so many different faiths and spiritual beliefs, I find it’s best to mention God as everyone’s homeboy.

 Every now and then I’ll meet a religious grandparent while at the wedding and receive 20 questions about my religious training.
 I tell that grandparent that I’m a nondenominational minister who honors the truth in all faiths and that the couple’s ceremony is fairly laid-back, but still honors God.
 That answer usually suffices.
+I understand that they’re only giving me the 3rd degree because they care.

 So how does one officiate a wedding ceremony?
 Click here to find out!